miroslavkrnac/reality-scraper/README.md

 ### Prerequisites

 - Node.js 18.0.0 or higher
-- MySQL database (for production use)
+- Docker and Docker Compose

 ### Installation